cockroachdb/docs/cockroachcloud/quickstart.md

 {% include cockroachcloud/ccloud/install-ccloud.md %}

-## Run `ccloud quickstart` to create a new cluster, create a SQL user, and retrive the connection string.
+## Run `ccloud quickstart` to create a new cluster, create a SQL user, and retrieve the connection string.

 {% include cockroachcloud/ccloud/quickstart.md %}